Cathy A.

 Key Elements of A Debate Speech

-A debate typically includes several essential elements to effectively communicate your position and persuade the audience.
+A debate typically includes several essential elements to communicate your position and persuade the audience effectively.
 These elements form the building blocks of a strong debate speech:

 • Opening Statements: These kick off the debate, presenting the main arguments for your side or against the motion.
 It sets the tone for the discussion.

-• Rebuttals: In this stage, you respond to the arguments made by the opposing side, highlighting weaknesses or presenting counterpoints.
+• Rebuttals: In this stage, you respond to the opposing side's arguments, highlighting weaknesses or presenting counterpoints.

 • Summary: Towards the end of the debate, a summary is provided to reinforce your main arguments and explain why your perspective is stronger.
 This section aims to leave a lasting impression on the audience.